jmgaguilera/jmgaguilera.github.io/_posts/en/2016-01-24-david-bowie-en.markdown

-# Referencias
+# References

-El documento R (rmarkdown) para reproducir este análisis puede encontrarse en [este enlace](http://github.com/jmgaguilera/david_bowie)
+Document in R (rmarkdown) to reproduce this analysis can be found following [this link](http://github.com/jmgaguilera/david_bowie)